Modern Slavery Statement

 RPC and its affiliates

 REYNOLDS PORTER CHAMBERLAIN LLP (RPC LLP) is a limited liability partnership registered in England and Wales with registered number OC317402.
 Its registered office address is Tower Bridge House, St Katharine’s Way, London, E1W 1AA, United Kingdom.
-RPC LLP provides legal services and is authorised and regulated by the Solicitors Regulation Authority (the SRA).
+RPC LLP is law firm authorised and regulated by the Solicitors Regulation Authority (the SRA).
 RPC LLP's SRA ID number is 440566.

 RPC LLP is part of a network of affiliated firms (the RPC Businesses).
 The RPC Businesses comprise the following: